-- Staff have appropriate modelling in best practice in Safeguarding and Child Protection, and access to support and expertise - Staff are made aware of appropriate training courses and the latest policies on Safeguarding - The school has a culture of listening to children and taking account of their wishes and feelings, in any measures the school may put in place to protect them - Appropriate concerns are discussed with and/or formally referred to Social Services and/or the Police and/or other appropriate agencies e.g. GPs, CAMHS etc. - Detailed and accurate written records are made (dated, timed and signed) of any disclosures, observations, concerns relating to Safeguarding or Child Protection, and of students with a Child Protection Plan are written up, stored and transferred as necessary in accordance with the policy - Where a student is the subject of a Child Protection Plan, the assigned Social Worker/EWO is informed of their context, including concerns about absence, exclusions, changes in circumstances - Students identified as 'at risk' are monitored effectively and further action taken if needed - When a student leaves the school their child protection file is passed to the new school (separately from the main student file and ensuring secure transit) and that confirmation of receipt is obtained - Effective working relationships are developed and maintained with all external services involved in Safeguarding and Child Protection - The School is appropriately represented at strategy meetings, case conferences or other multi agency planning meetings and that written reports are produced for these meetings as required - There is appropriate input to the curriculum on Safeguarding and Child Protection - School staff are informed as required about the welfare, safeguarding and child protection issues of students, especially those with a social worker, to promote their educational outcomes - The Headteacher is kept aware of any Safeguarding or Child Protection concerns
+- Staff have appropriate modelling in best practice in Safeguarding and Child Protection, and access to support and expertise - Staff are made aware of appropriate training courses and the latest policies on Safeguarding - The school has a culture of listening to children and taking account of their wishes and feelings, in any measures the school may put in place to protect them - Appropriate concerns are discussed with and/or formally referred to Social Services and/or the Police and/or other appropriate agencies e.g. GPs, CAMHS etc. - Detailed and accurate written records are made (dated, timed and signed) of any disclosures, observations, concerns relating to Safeguarding or Child Protection, and of students with a Child Protection Plan are written up, stored and transferred as necessary in accordance with the policy - Where a student is the subject of a Child Protection Plan, the assigned Social Worker/EWO is informed of their context, including concerns about absence, exclusions, changes in circumstances - Students identified as 'at risk' are monitored effectively and further action taken if needed - When a student leaves the school their child protection file is passed to the new school (separately from the main student file and ensuring secure transit) and that confirmation of receipt is obtained - Effective working relationships are developed and maintained with all external services involved in Safeguarding and Child Protection - The School is appropriately represented at strategy meetings, case conferences or other multi agency planning meetings and that written reports are produced for these meetings as required - There is appropriate input to the curriculum on Safeguarding and Child Protection - School staff are informed as required about the welfare, safeguarding and child protection issues of students, especially those with a social worker, to promote their educational outcomes - The school's online filtering and monitoring is robust and regularly reviewed, in collaboration with the Network Manager. - The Headteacher is kept aware of any Safeguarding or Child Protection concerns